Our use of cookies

 Toolkits:

 Business in the Community has partnered with Public Health England to produce this simple and informative toolkit to help businesses support the mental health and wellbeing of their employees.
-This step by step guide contains all the information and resources you need to develop an evidence-based approach to mental health that works for your business.
+This step-by-step guide contains all the information and resources you need to develop an evidence-based approach to mental health that works for your business.

 This informative toolkit produced by Business in the Community, Public Health England and supported by the Samaritans provides support and advice for employers on how to incorporate suicide prevention into their workplace health and wellbeing framework.
 It supports employers to identify members of staff who may have suicidal feelings, and gives practical advice on dealing with crisis situations.